Metadata.

 blocks.
 This specification does not override such further restrictions or requirements.

-element has the same semantics as the hreflang
+link element has the same semantics as the hreflang attribute on a and

 type of the linked resource.
 It is purely advisory.
 The value must be a valid MIME